-Get some support for yourself.
-Dealing with disclosures can be traumatic for professionals.
+- Get some support for yourself.
+Dealing with disclosures can be traumatic for professionals. - Speak to the Executive Headteacher/Headteacher if professional support is applicable.

 APPENDIX 3 - Enforced School Closure

 During any school closure, with arrangements in place for a virtual school, we will adhere to the Safeguarding and Child Protection Policy.
 Please note the following key arrangements in place during school closure: